-If you already have a OneAtlas API key, we recommend creating a new one just for using it with UP42.
+If you already have a OneAtlas API key, we recommend generating a new one just for using it with UP42.
 This way, you can manage it separately from your other API key(s).

 Login to your OneAtlas account.

-Go to your API key listing page at: https://account.foundation.oneatlas.airbus.com/.
+Go to your API key listing page here.

 Create a new API key and copy the value.

-You can add as many environment variables as you want, but make sure the names are different.
+You can add as many environment variables as you want, but make sure their names are unique.
 For using OneAtlas data, please name the environment variable

 ONEATLAS_API_KEY, otherwise the credentials pass-through fails.

-You can add as many environment variables as you want, but you cannot change their values.
+Please note that you cannot change the values of the environment variables.
 If you need to change the value of a variable, you need to create a new environment and add the variable with the respective changed value there.

 Congratulations!
-You successfully ran jobs without getting charged on UP42 for the retrieved data through your OneAtlas subscription.
+You successfully ran jobs without getting charged by UP42 for the data retrieved through your OneAtlas subscription.